unlhcc/OSG-UserTraining-MWBD-2019/novice/DHTC/04-HTCondor-Submitting.md

     1 job(s) submitted to cluster 1151

-The filenames for this job includes a job id, which means that if you submit more than one job, they will all have unique outputs.
+The filenames for this job include the 'cluster' and 'process' values of the job ID, which means that if you submit more than one job, they will all have unique output and error files.
+(This is just one way to distinguish job's by their filenames or other 'ingredients'.
+We'll see more examples later.)

     $ ls *.output
     job.output